19/3/2004 -- Of piano songs and Wodehouse-speak

 You must love what u r playing,

-and really make an effort to communicate your ideas about the music.
+and really make an effort to communicate your ideas about

-That's why my ex teacher said to conquer nervousness u must play out loud.
+That's why my ex teacher said to conquer nervousness u must

 Just like to conquer a stammer u must speak out.